raspberrypilearning/hello-world/en/step_2.md

 You can `print` more than one item at a time by including a comma ',' in between the items.

 --- task ---
-Change your code to also print the contents of the `world` variable:
+Change your code to also `print` the contents of the `world` variable:

 --- code ---
 ---
 language: python
 filename: main.py
+line_numbers: true
+line_number_start: 11
-line_highlights: 1
+line_highlights: 12
 ---
+# Put code to run under here
 print('Hello', world)
 --- /code ---